 PHI 145 - Philosophy of Religion (4) A study of issues raised by religious faith: proofs for existence of God, the problem of evil, atheism, free will, existence/immortality of the soul, and why there are so many religions.
-A3 principles, and theories of health care ethics in an interdisciplinary setting.
-This framework will be used for addressing ethical problems in making treatment decisions, providing care among diverse populations, and determining fair allocation of resources.
-Specific topics may include culture competencies in delivery of health care, research experimentation, reproduction, physician-assisted suicide, and biotechnology.
-PS5
+A3

 PHI 150 - Human Nature and Values (4) The major ideologies and philosophies defining the meaning of human nature and their consequent values and philosophies of life: Hinduism, Buddhism, Confucianism and Christianity; the teachings of Plato, Aristotle, Aquinas, Descartes, Darwin, Huxley, Marx, Freud, Skinner and Sartre; scientific reductionism; cybernetics.
 PS5